FarronF/limerick-council-meetings/meetings/2015/07/21-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 25th May 2015.md

 Further information in relation to the Rural Development Programme and

-Leader Funding was provided by the Chief Officer, LCDC.--- 9
+Leader Funding was provided by the Chief Officer, LCDC.
+---
+9

 5.